The vineyard of Écueil.

 After having allowed each of my 33 plots to become "free" again, after having made my own experiences with the soil and the typicality of each plot, after having freed the roots of the vine, after having recreated biodiversity in my vines, the grapes express themselves!
 The grapes that are vinified to become the ELODIE D. Champagnes are more concentrated in natural sugars, more expressive of the plot terroir.
 Champagnes are typical and unique.

-To go further in my approach, in 2021, I formalize my environmental viticultural mode of conduct through a conversion to organic farming on all my vineyard.
-Again, it is more of an administrative than a technical course for me!
-Three years of audits and controls will validate my grapes which have become organic for the 2024 harvest!
+To take my approach a step further, in 2021, I'm making my environmental winegrowing practices official through conversion to organic farming for my entire operation.
+Once again, it was more an administrative than a technical process for me!
+Three years of audits and controls have validated my practices. so my grapes will become ORGANIC for the 2024 harvest!

 During the year 2021, 8 lambs were born in my vines.
 Thus was born the desire to constitute my own flock from lambs.
 The latter consists of a ram, Jeroboam, and 4 ewes: Bouteille, Flute, Capsule and Bulle.
 They coexist very well with my 16 hens who, in addition to eco pasture, aerate my floors by scratching.